kaushaladdanki/Capstone_CFD/ReadMe.txt

 Added server folder w/ index.js file

-note: index.js need to have the port number not hardcoded, but using ${port} did not act as a variable for the prot 8080
+Can run npm run dev in for nodemon to host local server on port 8000

-After this can run npm run dev for nodemon to host local server on port 8080
+To host client and look at frontend: npm run dev in the terminal while in the client folder.
+This will host to port 8080